 Website Engagement Metrics That Drive Growth

-Summary: Learn the four engagement metrics that reveal real user behavior, how to measure them with GA4 and behavior tools, and practical steps to boost conversions.
+Summary: Learn four engagement metrics that reveal real user behavior, how to measure them with GA4 and behavior tools, and practical steps to boost conversions.

 Introduction